sombrafam/krejoinstack/README.md

 Host:
   The host might be 'localhost' or any hostname or IP.
 If <host> is not 'localhost', SSH key-based authentication must be configured from this machine to the host.
 Available Plugins:
    --juju
    --docker
-   --custom-yaml
+   --custom
 PLugin Options:
     Juju Cloud options (--juju):
       --model: The model to search for the units/machines.
 Defaults to the model